 While the recipe is easy, you do need to plan ahead for the marination time.
 The fish takes just over an hour.
 Also, your wood chips will be best if soaked for an hour or more.

-- Soak the wood chips in water that just covers them for at least 1 hour or as long as 24 hours.
+- Soak two handfuls of hardwood chips (about 1 1/2 cups) in enough water to cover them for at least 1 hour, or as long as 24 hours.

-- Mix together the salt and sugar and sprinkle the fish fillets on both sides.
+- In a small bowl, mix together the salt and sugar and sprinkle the fish fillets on both sides.

 - Let the fillets sit for 30 to 40 minutes; refrigerate them if the room is especially warm.

-- Mix together the pepper, Dijon mustard, and lemon juice and rub into the fillets; marinate for another 30 minutes.
+- Mix together the pepper, Dijon mustard, and lemon juice.
+Rub the mixture into the fillets.
+Marinate for another 30 minutes.